FabioNavarro-GRC/Aerospace-Cybersecurity-Lab/README.md

 -Contribute to the aerospace cybersecurity knowledge base within the Polish aerospace ecosystem.

 **Project currently in development as part of a professional training path in Aerospace Cybersecurity.**
+**For detailed technical documentation and lab setup, see the /docs directory.**